 Vacuum therapy is when an external device called a vacuum constriction device or a penis pump is placed over the penis.
 This creates a vacuum and draws blood into the penis.
-A constriction band or ring then traps the blood in the penis after an erection is achieved.
+A constriction band or ring then traps the blood in the penis after a man gets an erection.

-Implant surgery is a viable option when a patient either cannot tolerate other forms of erectile dysfunction treatment or if they do not work for him.
+Implant surgery is a an option when a patient either cannot tolerate other forms of erectile dysfunction treatment or if they do not work for him.
 This involves a malleable or inflatable device being surgically inserted into the shaft of the penis.
 We consider this surgery to be an appropriate choice for a patient if no other method of treatment is effective.
 While we do not perform implant surgery in our practice, there are several excellent surgeons who frequently perform this surgery in the NY metro area.

 If you have erectile dysfunction, we want to be your ED doctor.
 Please give us a call if you are looking for an ED doctor on Long Island or an ED doctor in Boca Raton, FL.